OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Provision Office 365 services

 It will take some time for the backend services, such as SharePoint and Exchange, to provision for the subscription.
-During this step, some of the icons in the app launcher and on the Home page will show as **Setting up (This app is still being set up)**.
+During this step, some of the icons in the app launcher and on the Home page show as **Setting up (This app is still being set up)**.
 This will take no longer than an hour.

 When the provisioning is complete, you can use the new Office 365 subscription for development and testing.
 The subscription expires after nine months.